A harvest for the world: A Black family farm is fighting racism in agriculture and climate change

 It is easy to find information about the classes, the younger Penniman said, because her sister seems to be everywhere.

-Recently both Leah and Naima Penniman appeared in an ABC-Television special about Juneteeth.
+Recently both Leah and Naima Penniman appeared in an ABC-TV special about Juneteenth.
 Leah has given a speech at Harvard University’s Divinity School, participated in a virtual forum at the Schumacher Center for New Economics, appeared on the “Today” show and was interviewed in Vogue.

 Karen Washington found Penniman at a Northeast Organic Farmers Association conference in 2010.
 She was walking in a crowd and felt someone slip a note in her hand.